-You’re in the right place to compare broadband, TV and phone packages.
+You’re in the right place to compare broadband and TV packages.
 To make the comparing process as straightforward as possible, here is everything you need to know.

 Availability between providers differs.
 There’s a particular restriction on fibre broadband, which is still undergoing rollout across the UK.
 It’s worthwhile checking what’s available in your area by using our postcode checker at the top of the page.